 Under the old method, the hiring process took an average of five months, with as many as 40 individual steps and 19 signatures needed, said John Berry, director of the Office of Personnel Management, in unveiling the changes.
 The overhaul eliminates required knowledge skills assessment essays, which will allow people to apply for a job with a simple cover letter and resume, saving millions of hours and getting rid of cumbersome paperwork.
 "This initiative is the biggest step forward for fixing federal hiring in over three decades," Berry said.
 "It will substantially reduce the time and aggravation it takes to find and hire the best.
 When we've achieved that goal, all of government will work better."

-Each year, the federal government adds about 330,000 employees to its 2 million person workforce, through a process that has long been criticized as byzantine and cumbersome by lawmakers, according to the Government Accountability Office and academics.
+Each year, the federal government adds about 330,000 employees to its 2 million person workforce, through a process that has long been criticized as byzantine and cumbersome by lawmakers, the Government Accountability Office and academics.
 Streamlining hiring will save time and money, and result in better talent, Berry told an audience of government employees, managers and journalists.